-- Stop Walk-Thru: Exit the Walk-Thru for a user.
-Use when users do not have permission to complete the process.
+- Stop Walk-Thru: Exit the Walk-Thru for a user if, for instance, the user does not have permission to complete the process.

-- Refresh Page: Refresh the webpage.
-Use so WalkMe can check for an element again.
+- Refresh Page: Refresh the webpage so, for instance, WalkMe can check for an element again.

-- Set WalkMe Data: Track your user’s progress through a series of steps over a specified amount of time.
-For a few seconds, or even longer.
+- Set WalkMe Data: Track your user’s progress through a series of steps over a specified amount of time (a few seconds, or longer).

 - Delay: Use to delay the Walk-Thru from continuing; if an error message takes longer to load than WalkMe, use Delay Walk-Thru to ensure that the page is fully loaded before the Walk-Thru Continues to play.

-- Open Player Menu: Display the Player Menu to your user.
-Use at the end of a Walk-Thru to encourage a user to explore additional support resources; for example, use at the end of an account creation login to open up the Onboarding Checklist in the Player Menu.
+- Open Player Menu: Display the Player Menu to your user, for instance, at the end of a Walk-Thru to encourage a user to explore additional support resources; for example: use at the end of an account creation login to open up the Onboarding Checklist in the Player Menu.

 Super Step Options

-- Creating a Rule: Each Super Step has the option to create a Rule to decide when the Super Step will trigger.
-You can decide exactly when a step will play based on a certain user type, on-screen element, URL, or any other available Rule Type.
+- Creating a Rule: Each Super Step gives you the option to create a Rule to decide when the Super Step will trigger.
+You can decide exactly when a step will play based on a certain user type, on-screen element, URL, or any other available Rule type.